memfault/interrupt/_drafts/device-logging.md

 #### Structured Logs

-We can take another page out of server logging best practices [^structuredlogging], and use structured logging.
+We can take another page out of server logging best practices, and use structured logging.
 Logs by default are unstructured strings.
 If we logged more often in a structured format that was easily machine parsable, we could greatly simplify parsing and organizing the data.
 This is especially useful when we want to eventually parse specific information in the log, otherwise we'd have to write a Regex to parse the log.

 ```markdown
 E bort    : {"Network error": "-55", "RSSI": 61, "SSID": "Home-Guest"}
 ```

 JSON is the most common format for structured logs, and can be written manually in code fairly quickly.
 It's also fairly readable compared to the unstructured log, too.

+Just watch out for your platform's maximum line length (Android's logcat truncates lines at 4096 characters).
+Some languages, like Go, even have structured logging [built in to their standard library](https://go.dev/blog/slog)!

 #### Skip Log Reading -- Build Visualizations!